jasonkneen/mcpsz-website/SEO-IMPROVEMENTS.md

-# SEO Improvements for mcpsx.run
+# SEO Improvements for mcpz.run

-This document outlines the SEO improvements implemented for the mcpsx.run website.
+This document outlines the SEO improvements implemented for the mcpz.run website.

 ## Meta Tags and Metadata